 “Actors shouldn’t be paying for Covid-19 guidelines and if they are being asked to, that’s problematic,” says actor and casting director Karan Mally.
 “If they ask for money or nude pictures, then it is a fake audition.”

 These scams, however, do not go unnoticed.
 This year alone, the Times of India reported three separate instances of the Mumbai Police arrested individuals for running fake auditions.
 In July, director Rajkumar Hirani’s office filed an FIR with the police after someone created a fake Instagram profile impersonating Hirani’s son Kabir.
 The individual put out a casting call for actors to audition for a film called “Teenage Cinema” and even sent messages demanding money to those who responded to the call.

 These actors are not the only ones who are frustrated.
 Casting directors across the industry unanimously agree that fake casting calls have increased during the pandemic.
-Casting director Tess Joseph tells Silverscreen India, “With access to social media these instances have been more rampant.
-Before we would sit in our offices and audition but post the pandemic and shutting of formal office space, online auditions / self-tapes have become the norm.
-This allows for fraud / fake casting calls to become easier.”
+Casting director Tess Joseph tells Silverscreen India, “With access to social media, these instances have become more rampant.
+Before, we would sit in our offices and audition actors, but post the pandemic and shutting of formal office spaces, online auditions/self-tapes have become the norm.
+This allows for fraud/fake casting calls.”

 Most casting directors remain unaware of the scams that take place in their name unless an actor reports it to them.
 Even then, very few take legal action.
 For many, it is simply a waste of time because of the difficulty in filing the complaint and finding the perpetrator.